 Intellectual Property

-The trademarks OpenID and OpenID Connect, the names OpenID Foundation and OIDF, and all names, logos, trademarks, or service marks that contain such trademarks [What are all of the OIDF Trademarks??], are owned by OIDF, and may be used only as expressly permitted in this Agreement or with OIDF’s express written approval.
+The trademarks OpenID, OpenID Connect, and OpenID Certified, the names OpenID Foundation and OIDF, and all names, logos, trademarks, or service marks that contain such trademarks, are owned by OIDF, and may be used only as expressly permitted in this Agreement or with OIDF’s express written approval.

 Implementer acknowledges that its Certification of Conformance and Successful Test Results, as submitted to OIDF, are not confidential and that no one has an obligation to treat them as confidential.